InfectionMedicineProteomics/BINN/README.md

 # Biologically Informed Neural Network (BINN)

 Generates a sparse network and translates it into a pytorch lightning architecture sequential neural network.
-See /test.ipynb for code examples.
+Read more [here](test.ipynb) for code examples.

 ```py
 from binn.NN import BINN